 With a single tap, Live Caption automatically captions speech on your device.
-Use it on videos, podcasts, phone calls, video calls and audio messages – even things that you record yourself.Important: Some of these steps work only on Android 10 and up.
+You can use it on media, like videos, podcasts, phone calls, video calls and audio messages.Important: Some of these steps work only on Android 10 and up.
 Learn how to check your Android version.

 Turn on Live Caption

 To turn Live Caption on or off: